MathCoded1/SICARIOiDS/README.md

 # sombrosa
-Game engine written in two languages.
-Rust, with a C++ renderer.
+Game engine. will be written with c++. possibly rust as well.

 # Timeline